magao-x/handbook/operating/alignment.rst

     #.
 On *Pupil Alignment Gui* use the `pico sci-x` buttons to move the PSF left and right to center on the target

-        - If switching beamsplitters,
+        - See above warning regarding using the drop-down selection for changing beamsplitters.

-        - Use the arrow buttons to make smaller moves
+        - Use the arrow buttons to move, changing the scale for finer control

         - The PSF should be centered on the target in the `camflowfs` display